 Some look at this arrangement and liken it to the saying about robbing Peter to pay Paul.
 To some extent, their right.
 Employees of today are at least partially funding annuity payments to current retirees, but when you spin the clock forward, today’s employees become tomorrow’s retirees, and a new generation of employees partially funds retirees’ annuities.
 As long as there are employees, wise investments, and reserve funds, these government retirement systems hold up over time.

-The One Case In Which Workers Do Not Contribute
+The One Case Where Workers Do Not Contribute